Vivobook S 15 (S5507) - AI-Powered Productivity and Fun for your daily usage

 Display

-The Vivobook S 15 S5507 features a stunning 15.6-inch 3K (2880 x 1620) display that stands out in its vibrant color and excellent contrast.
-This makes it ideally suited for various activities, including watching multimedia content, handling productivity tasks, and enjoying casual gaming sessions.
-The display's narrow bezels contribute to an immersive viewing experience, while the anti-glare coating effectively minimizes reflections, making the laptop more usable in well-lit environments.
-Its screen-to-body ratio is 89% and it has Eye Care Display certification.
+The Vivobook S 15 S5507 comes with a stunning 15.6-inch 3K (2880 x 1620) OLED display with a 120 Hz refresh rate.
+The display has vibrant colors and excellent contrast, making it great for watching multimedia content, handling productivity tasks, and casual gaming.
+The narrow bezels provide an immersive viewing experience, while the anti-glare coating minimizes reflections to make the laptop more usable in well-lit environments.
+It also has an 89% screen-to-body ratio and Eye Care Display certification for reduced eye strain.

 Performance